phillyger/TweetrSearchr/README.md

 # TweetrSearchr

-A sample app, written in Kotlin, to allow a user to search for specific tweets based upon keywords or hashtags and present a list of results.
+A sample app, written in Kotlin, to allow a user to search for tweets based upon keywords or hashtags.

 ## Features